Florida is home to thousands of beautiful, natural springs. Few know this, but some of those are natural hot springs.

 Warm Mineral Springs is one of only three known natural hot springs in Florida, and the only one accessible to the public.

-It’s been used for thousands of years by Native Americans.
-Amazing archaeological finds, like prehistoric animals, and even human remains, have been found deep inside the spring.
+Amazing archaeological finds, like prehistoric animals, and even human remains, have been found deep inside the cavern and spring.

 There is speculation that Spanish conquistador Juan Ponce de León may have been fatally wounded while searching for the Warm Mineral Spring site.
 He died from his injuries after being shot by a Native American’s poison-tipped arrow.